ericlmk/spring-boot-test-eric/README.md

 8. Encrypt the sensitive information held in the client entity.

+9. Finally, tidy up the POM and make it more readable.

 For all of your code, please comment and test fully.